vuau/pen/README.md

 *Your data is not controlled by a centralized server.
 There are a server which is just another peer in the network to keep your latest changes always available to sync.*
 - Share-able
 *There is an option to turn off the encryption so that you can publish/share your notes.*
+- Backup/Restore
+*You can backup/restore your encrypted data to/from a JSON file*

 ## How to develop
 ```bash